Habitat: the land of the panda

 WWF has identified the Minshan Mountain range in Sichuan and Gansu provinces as a particularly important landscape for biodiversity: Its magnificent forests are home to a stunning array of wildlife besides the giant panda, such as dwarf blue sheep and beautiful multi-coloured pheasants.

-There are around 200-300 hundred pandas in the Qinling Mountains, 20% of the total wild population.
-The region is also home to a number of other endangered species, including the golden monkey, takin and crested ibis.
+Along with a few hundred pandas, the region is also home to a number of other endangered species, including the golden monkey, takin and crested ibis.